dh-epfl-students/dhlab-cultural-weaponisation-ukraine-benchmark/README.md

 <img src="plots/Weaponised_vs_Non-Weaponised_Edits_by_User_Type.png" alt="Plot of edits" width="500"/>
 </p>

 As we did for the top 10 registered users, we can also see how much edits and when the top 10 anonymous users are weaponising or not.
-As seen in the plot, we can see that the numbers of edits is way lower than the top 10 registered user and all of the top 10 IP adresse without exception are pnly editing during a single year, whcih is different than the registered users where the most of them are editing for a longer time frame.
+As seen in the plot, we can see that the numbers of edits is way lower than the top 10 registered user and all of the top 10 IP adresses without exception are only editing during a **single** year.
+As seen previously, registered users are the most of them editing for a longer time frame.

 <p align="center">
 <img src="plots/Weaponised_vs_Non-Weaponised_Edits_per_Year_Top_10_Anonymous_Users.png" alt="Plot of edits" width="500"/>